Mohammer5/blog-articles/pages/01.home/03_-_Practical-guide-fp-project/item.md

 ### A library's structure

-The underlying concept of structuring a library is a hierarchy tree.
+The underlying concept of organizing physical object a library is a hierarchy tree.
 There is  one root hierarchy: The type of the medium, e. g.
-Novel, Newspaper, scientific literature, DVD, etc. The second hierarchy are general topics which depend on the root hierarchy.
-Topics of Novels may contain SciFi, Fantasy, Thriller, while topics of scientific literature might be Biology, Information technology, Physics, Geology, Geography, you name it.
+Books, Newspaper, DVD, etc. The second hierarchy are general topics which depend on  the root hierarchy.
+Topics of Books can be novels, scientific literatur, and topics of novels may contain SciFi, Fantasy, Thriller,while topics of scientific literature might be Biology, Information technology, Physics, Geology, Geography, you name it.

 Obviously this follows a pattern which isn't clearly defined but rather abstract.
 In theory the root hierarchy could also consist of something